-GWC offers you the opportunity to attend ‘preview meetings’ where you have the opportunity to meet the faculty conducting the study abroad program, ask questions, and meet other students who may also go overseas.
-While not required, we highly encourage that you attend as least one preview meeting for the program that you are interested in.
+GWC offers you the opportunity to attend ‘info sessions’ where you have the opportunity to meet the faculty conducting the study abroad program, ask questions, and meet other students who may also go overseas.
+While not required, we highly encourage that you attend as least one info session.
 Friends and family members of interested students are also welcome!

 So How Do I Apply?